EriseHe/notebook/content/notes/理论/微分几何笔记/广义相对论的几何基础/Chapter 4 — Index Notation.md

-# Chapter 4 — Index Notation (Lecture Notes based on T. A. Moore, *A General Relativity Workbook*)

 > **Goal of this chapter.** Replace bulky matrix equations with a compact, precise index notation that scales to tensors and keeps track of how objects transform.
 We follow Moore’s notation **exactly** and highlight why each formula matters, where it’s used, and how to read/manipulate it safely.